tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 > 7

-One of Haskell's distinguishing features from other languages is that its variables are strictly immutable (i.e. not variable at all really).
-This is similar to variables declared with JavaScript's `const` keyword - but everything in Haskell is deeply immutable by default.
+One of Haskell’s distinguishing features from other languages is that its variables are strictly immutable (i.e. not variable at all really).
+This is similar to variables declared with JavaScript’s `const` keyword - but everything in Haskell is deeply immutable by default.

 However, in the GHCi REPL, you can redefine variables and haskell will not complain.